KARL: Knowledge-Aware Reasoning and Reinforcement Learning for Knowledge-Intensive Visual Grounding: Introduction

 \section{Introduction}

-Human experts demonstrate enhanced fine-grained discrimination of visual concepts by flexibly leveraging domain knowledge to refine discriminative features, resulting in superior domain-specific visual perception compared to non-experts~\cite{tanaka1991object,hegde2008time, goldstein2007cognitive}.
-However, despite their possession of expert-level knowledge~\cite{yue2024mmmu}, current Multimodal Large Language Models (MLLMs) struggle to effectively utilize this knowledge for visual perception in the same way human experts do.
-This is primarily because current MLLMs often directly generate final answers to questions without deeper analysis~\cite{xu2024llavao1,yao2024mulberry}.
-Consequently, when questions require knowledge and analytical reasoning, this direct-response mode frequently results in errors as illustrated in \figref{fig:header}{a}.
+Human experts demonstrate fine-grained discrimination of visual concepts by flexibly leveraging domain knowledge to refine discriminative features, resulting in superior domain-specific visual perception compared to non-experts~\cite{tanaka1991object,hegde2008time, goldstein2007cognitive}.
+In contrast, recent Multimodal Large Language Models (MLLMs) exhibit rich fine-grained knowledge of diverse entities~\cite{he2025analyzing, he2026finer} and strong generic visual grounding capabilities~\cite{wang2024cogvlm, chen2024expanding, bai2025qwen3}, yet often fail to operationalize such knowledge when perception must culminate in a grounding prediction.
+As illustrated in \cref{fig:teaser}a, for the same entity, a model may correctly identify the queried concept yet predict an erroneous bounding box when required to ground it in the image.
+This discrepancy suggests the presence of a knowledge–grounding gap, where internal entity knowledge and grounding ability do not reliably compose into accurate knowledge-intensive grounding.

-In this paper, we explore how to enhance MLLMs with \textbf{cognitive visual perception} capabilities, i.e., to integrate the inherent knowledge and reasoning capacities of MLLMs into the processing of visual perception tasks.
-Accordingly, we propose \textit{knowledge-intensive visual grounding}~(KVG), a novel visual grounding task~\cite{kazemzadeh2014referitgame,yu2016refcoco} that advances conventional visual grounding by requiring both fine-grained visual perception and domain-specific knowledge integration.
-As shown in \figref{fig:header}{a}, each query in KVG utilizes domain-specific terminology~(``Clumber Spaniel'') rather than generic descriptions~(``the left dog'').
-Moreover, the images contain distracting objects that require knowledge-based reasoning to differentiate and answer correctly.
-Unlike the mathematical and geometric tasks studied by previous multimodal reasoning LLMs~\cite{xu2024llavao1,yao2024mulberry}, KVG focuses more on the role of cognition in fundamental visual perception processes.
+To systematically investigate this issue, we introduce \textbf{Knowledge-Intensive Visual Grounding}~(KVG), a visual grounding task that extends conventional visual grounding~\cite{kazemzadeh2014referitgame,yu2016refcoco} by requiring both fine-grained visual perception and domain-specific entity knowledge integration.
+As shown in \cref{fig:teaser}a, each query in KVG utilizes domain-specific terminology~(``Clumber Spaniel'') rather than generic descriptions~(``the left dog''), and images contain visually similar distractors that necessitate knowledge-guided differentiation.
+Thus, successful grounding depends not only on recognizing visual patterns, but also on aligning domain-level knowledge with spatial evidence selection.
+Unlike the mathematical and geometric tasks studied by previous reasoning MLLMs~\cite{xu2024llavao1,yao2024mulberry}, KVG emphasizes the integration of entity knowledge within visual perception processes.

-To solve the KVG task, an MLLM must first engage in a cognitive process, leveraging relevant domain knowledge, and conduct a thorough visual analysis before providing a final perceptual response.
-However, we find this task challenging for current MLLMs.
-For instance, the accuracy of Qwen2-VL-7B~\cite{wang2024qwen2} on this task is only around 50\%~(\figref{fig:header}{b}), while on traditional visual grounding dataset RefCOCO~\cite{yu2016refcoco}, it exceeds 90\%~\cite{wang2024qwen2}.
-Furthermore, when explicitly prompting the model to perform the cognitive process, the results drop significantly, which indicates that current MLLMs do not possess this capability.